 If you are heavily dependent upon card payments then ensure you have facilities in place, or that you fully understand implications of not being able to offer this service.
 Can you offer alternatives to card payments?

 Are your business records fully accessible?

 If not, you will need to decide which records are essential and a priority for short-term trading.
-Consider customer information, financial, stock control, invoicing, creditors/debtors to name but a few.
+Consider customer information, financial, stock control, invoicing, or creditors/debtors, to name but a few.

-Even if you’ve estimated you’re going to be out of action for a few months customers are more likely to be loyal if you keep them informed (newspapers, mailshots, email, word of mouth).
-Let your customers know what's happening as soon as you have a recovery plan.
+Even if you have estimated that you are going to be out of action for a few months, customers are more likely to be loyal if you keep them informed (newspapers, mailshots, email, word of mouth).
+Let your customers know what is happening as soon as you have a recovery plan.
 Prioritise contact with customers particularly if there is ongoing work that is affected.